mapbox/mapbox-maps-ios/DEVELOPING.md

 - These tests cannot be run on devices.
 - Tests will be skipped on simulators < iOS 13 because there's no valid Metal device.
-- Tests will be skipped entirely on CircleCI because of the VM (no Metal). **So for CI purposes, integration tests should be run on AWS Device Farm via `MapboxTestHost`**
+- Tests will be skipped entirely on CircleCI because of the VM (no Metal). **So for CI purposes, integration tests should be run on Firebase Test Lab via `MapboxTestHost`**

 As you can see the most useful case is to run within from the host application.
 Be aware that this has the potential for side-effects, since the application is not restarted for each test.